eupnea-project/eupnea-project.github.io/docs/extra/crostini.md

 ## Crostini specific instructions

-The Crostini container needs to be started with special privileges to allow for loop devices to be mounted. **These instructions are mandatory for Crostini.**
+The Crostini container needs to be started with special privileges to allow for loop devices to be mounted. **These instructions are mandatory each time for Crostini.**

 ## Instructions: